Grants, which do not have to be repaid, are awarded to students on the basis of financial need.

 Click here to see your Pell Grant Lifetime Eligibility Used (LEU) percentage.

-A student’s eligibility to receive a Federal Pell Grant is limited to twelve (12) semesters (or its equivalent).
+A student’s eligibility to receive a Federal Pell Grant is limited to twelve (12) full-time semesters (or its equivalent).
 The duration of eligibility will include all years of the student’s receipt of Federal Pell Grant funding.

 Federal Supplemental Education Opportunity Grant (SEOG) – This grant is awarded to students demonstrating exceptional financial need.
 Students must qualify for a Pell Grant to be eligible for SEOG and priority is given to students with a zero (0) EFC (per the FAFSA results).
 The typical award is $150 per semester to eligible recipients and funding for this grant is contingent upon MACC’s SEOG allocation from federal funding.